code1-tester/code1-tester/README.md

 I am planning to make a computer vision software that detects objects in images.
-In order to build it, I will use opencv, deep learning libraries, such as [TensorFlow](TensorFlow) or PyTorch, and other open source softwares.
+In order to build it, I will use opencv, deep learning libraries, such as [TensorFlow](TensorFlow) or [PyTorch](PyTorch, and other open source softwares.

+For example, the objects in the following images were detected using [mmdetection](mmdetection):